Cosmic shear nulling as a geometrical cosmological probe: Methodology and sensitivity to cosmological parameters and systematics: Bispectrum bias

-\subsection{Magnification Bias}
+\subsection{Magnification bias}

-The magnification bias is also known to affect both the observed galaxy distribution and shear as it increases (resp. decreases) the observed number density of galaxies in magnified (resp. demagnified) regions.
-We follow the formalism recalled in \cite{Deshpande:2019sdl} such that
+The magnification bias is also known to affect both the observed galaxy distribution and shear as it increases (respectively, decreases) the observed number density of galaxies in magnified (respectively, demagnified) regions.
+We follow the formalism recalled in Ref.~\cite{Deshpande:2019sdl} such that

-where $\delta_i$ are binned galaxy density fields, $\kappa_i$ are binned convergence fields, $\gamma_i^\alpha$ are binned shear fields, "obs" stand for observed (ie corrected) fields and we use different indices for the low redshift galaxy "g" and source "s" distributions since the binning can be different as described in~\ref{ssec:distribution}.
+where $\delta_i$ are binned galaxy density fields, $\kappa_i$ are binned convergence fields, $\gamma_i^\alpha$ are binned shear fields, "obs" stands for observed (i.e. corrected) fields and we use different indices for the low-redshift galaxy "g" and source "s" distributions since the binning can be different as described in Sec.~\ref{ssec:distribution}.
 Finally, $s_i$ is the slope of the cumulative galaxy number counts above the magnitude limit of the survey in redshift bin $i$ given by

 and which we determine following Euclid's Third Science Performance Verification \citep{Euclid:2024few,Euclid:2024yrr} according to the fitting formula given in Appendix~\ref{sec:MBSlope}.